Capital Access Program

 Through the USBCI CAP, the state provides funds to a dedicated loan loss reserve account that lenders can utilize if a loan defaults.
 Approved loan loss reserve accounts are eligible for the USBCI CAP in an amount equal to the premiums paid by the borrower and the financial institution lender to the reserve fund.
 This amount is calculated on a loan-by-loan basis (Treasury Guidelines, pgs.
 15-16).

 The reserve account balance increases with each loan enrolled.
 Once the reserve account has accumulated sufficient reserves, it can provide up to 100% reimbursement to a lender for any enrolled loan that defaults.

-- High accessibility significantly expands access to credit for small business borrowers.
+- Expands access to credit for small business borrowers.

 - Enhances Community Reinvestment Act (CRA) efforts.

-- Because this program can support up to 100% of a loan, it maximizes private investment per dollar of public capital.
+- Maximizes private investment per dollar of public capital.

 Eligible program partners include insured depository institutions, federally-insured credit unions, and CDFIs.